rahul-purswani/spam-detect/README.md

-# spam-detect - Bernoulli classifier from scratch
+# Spam-detect - Bernoulli Classifier from Scratch